Закаливаемость и прокаливаемость стали

 Products and capabilities of the PZPS plant

-Also strict control at all stages of heat treatment, it is necessary during production:
+Also strict control at all stages of heat treatment it is necessary during production:

-Factory products from 1 kg, place a trial order now.
+Plant products from 1 kg, make a trial order now.